Rishiraj1308/CABZI/docs/PROJECT_READINESS_REPORT.md

 *   **User Onboarding & Ride Booking (100%):** Secure and fully functional.
 *   **Real-Time Ride & Ambulance Tracking (100%):** The core ride-hailing and emergency tracking experiences are seamless.
 *   **Smart SOS Triage System (100%):** Riders can now select emergency severity and see a list of the nearest verified hospitals.
 The request is sent directly to the hospital's dashboard.
-*   **Cabzi Pink (100%):** UI is integrated, and the backend matching logic (to only show requests from female riders to Pink partners) is now implemented.
+*   **Curocity Pink (100%):** UI is integrated, and the backend matching logic (to only show requests from female riders to Pink partners) is now implemented.

 ### ✅ **Partner Flows (Readiness: 98%)**
 *   **Path Partner (Driver) (100%):** The entire lifecycle from onboarding, going online, accepting/ending rides, and wallet updates is stable and complete.
 The SOS Garage feature is functional.